Trees on private property

 If the tree to be removed is near an open watercourse, Provincial and/or Federal regulations may apply as well as special development permit requirements in accordance with Provincial Riparian Area Regulations.
 This can be confirmed with Planning and Development Services Staff.

-Applications fee for a tree management permit shall be made in accordance to the City's Planning Procedures Bylaw (PDF), Schedule A. The costs of all survey work, arborist's reports and coordinated site development plans will be borne by the applicants.
+Applications fee for a tree management permit shall be made in accordance to the City's Fees and Charges Bylaw 2401, Schedule A (PDF).
+The costs of all survey work, arborist's reports and coordinated site development plans will be borne by the applicants.